gabferreira1337/3DGame/README.md

 - Maria Inês Gomes - https://github.com/Ines0611

 ## License
-This project is licensed under the [License Name] - see the [LICENSE](link-to-license-file) file for details.
+This project is licensed under the [MIT LICENSE] - see the [LICENSE](link-to-license-file) file for details.

 ---